 One of the benefits of dark skin is the ability to look as if you haven’t aged a day.
 You want to keep these good looks, right?
 Don’t let the sun dry out your skin creating fine lines and wrinkles.
-It’s simply not worth it when you can purchase sunscreen designed specifically for your needs.
+It’s simply not worth it when you can purchase sunscreen designed specifically for people of color.

 Sunlight also creates uneven skin tones and dark spots which can be totally avoided with a little sun screen.
 Aging spots and lines aren’t the only thing to worry about.
 Your skin will lose tone, and volume.

-If you’ve never experienced a sunburn lucky you.
+If you’ve never experienced a sunburn or sun damage lucky you.
 It’s the worst feeling and seeing your skin peel right before your eyes is pretty weird.
 Sunburns can happen on all skin tones.
-Sure, you won’t burn as quickly as those with fair skin, but you can still develop burns.

 Take the extra precaution of choosing the right sunscreen designed for your skin type.
 It doesn’t hurt to take these measures.
 In the long run your skin will truly thank you.

-While you’re in the sun your skin will become darker, every knows this but do you know why?
-The tanning effect isn’t really a tan it’s a sign of skin damage from the sun.
+While you’re in the sun your skin will become tanner and darker, everyone knows this but do you know why?
+The tanning effect isn’t really a tan — it’s a sign of skin damage from the sun.
 Your body produces more melanin in effort to protect that previous outer layer of skin.

 Your melanin is amazing.
 It performs super hero like duties but unfortunately it cannot completely protect you from harmful UV rays.
-Take the time to research skin cancer in African Americans and purchase sunscreen.
-Your body will thank you.
+Take the time to research skin cancer in African Americans and purchase a daily sunscreen formula, made with your skin in mind.
+Your face and body will thank you.